 Years 7 to 12: Tuesdays from 2:45–4:00pm in room EH18.

-Year 10 Subject Book (PDF, 3.5MB) provides information on subjects offered in Year 10 during the transition year (2019) to the new Queensland syllabus.
+Year 9 and 10 Subject Book (PDF, 3.5MB) provides information on subjects offered in Year 9 and 10.

 |Years 7 and 8|